 Field Discovery of New Construction

-When the voters passed Proposition 13 in 1978,freezing the base year value of property, they did allow for reappraisal of property upon change in ownership and “new construction.”
-The assessor's office learns of most new construction through copies of building permits from the County or municipalities.
-The building permit is reviewed to see if the activity appears to trigger a reappraisal and is then entered into the computer system.
-On smaller permits, the property owner is mailed a statement of new construction, which, when completed and returned, alerts us to the completion date and cost of the new construction.
+When the voters passed Proposition 13 in 1978 freezing the base year value of property, they did allow for reassessment of property upon change in ownership and “new construction.”
+The assessor division learns of most new construction through copies of building permits from the County or municipalities.
+We review the permit to see if the activity appears to trigger a reassessment.
+On smaller permits, the property owner is mailed a statement of new construction which alerts us to the completion date and cost of the new construction.
 Our appraisers usually visit new residences, major additions and other large projects to obtain field measurements and discuss specifics of the project with the owner.

-Our field appraisers over the years have discovered entire houses, second stories, over 1900 square feet of new living area and other major additions that were done without a permit.
-In some instances, neighbors have alerted us anonymously to illegal construction because they know that it is unfair for them to be assessed for permitted new construction while their neighbor is not being assessed.
+Our field appraisers over the years have discovered entire houses, second stories, over 1900 square feet of new living area and other major additions done without a permit.
+In some instances neighbors have alerted us anonymously to illegal construction because they know that it is unfair for them to be assessed for permitted new construction while their neighbor is not being assessed.